IHE/ITI.MHD/input/pagecontent/1334_overview.md

 This use case presumes that the sending mobile device knows the location of the receiving URL endpoints, likely through a configuration setting, or through a workflow driven by a web interface.

 #### 1:33.4.2.2 Publication of new documents Process Flow
-The publication of a new document(s) is done using the Provide Document Bundle [ITI-65](ITI-65.html) transaction, which carries both the document and its metadata.
-This transaction is analogous to an XDS Provide and Register Document Set-b [ITI-41](https://profiles.ihe.net/ITI/TF/Volume2/ITI-41.html) transaction.
+The publication of a new document(s) is done using the Provide Document Bundle [ITI-65](ITI-65.html) transaction or the Simplified Publish [ITI-105](ITI-105.html) transaction, which carries both the document and its metadata.
+The [ITI-65](ITI-65.html) transaction is analogous to an XDS Provide and Register Document Set-b [ITI-41](https://profiles.ihe.net/ITI/TF/Volume2/ITI-41.html) transaction.
+The [ITI-105](ITI-105.html) is a more simple transaction where the publication needs are more simple, moving the SubmissionSet mapping task to the Document Recipient.

 <div>
 {%include usecase1-processflow.svg%}